aravind-tronix/Boring-routines-Clean/README.md

 ## Insights and configurations

-> xxx: deal-with-my-wife.py - sends a text message "late at work" to his wife.
+> xxx: deal-with-my-wife.py - sends a text message "late at work" to my wife.
 Automatically picks reasons from an array of strings, randomly.
 Runs inside a cron-job.
 The job fires if there are active SSH-sessions on the server after 9pm with my login.

 > xxx: client-bob.py - scans the inbox for emails from "Uncle Bob" (a DBA at our clients).
 Looks for keywords like "help", "trouble", "sorry" etc. If keywords are found - the script SSHes into the clients server and rolls back the staging database to the latest backup.
 Then sends a reply "no worries mate, be careful next time".